Esri/arcgis-maps-sdk-java-samples/feature_layers/service-feature-table-no-cache/README.md

 ## How it works

-1. Set the `ServiceFeatureTable.FeatureRequestMode` property of the service feature table to `NO_CACHE` before the table is loaded.
+1. Set the `ServiceFeatureTable.FeatureRequestMode` property of the service feature table to `ON_INTERACTION_NO_CACHE` before the table is loaded.
 2. Add the table to the map using a `FeatureLayer`; features will be requested for the visible extent as the user pans and zooms.

 ## Relevant API